Stereotype: Self-categorization

 Stereotypes can emphasize a person's group membership in two steps: Stereotypes emphasize the person's similarities with ingroup members on relevant dimensions, and also the person's differences from outgroup members on relevant dimensions.
 People change the stereotype of their ingroups and outgroups to suit context.
 Once an outgroup treats an ingroup member badly, they are more drawn to the members of their own group.
-This can be seen as members within a group are able to relate to each other though a stereotype because of identical situations.
+This can be seen as members within a group are able to relate to each other through a stereotype because of identical situations.
 A person can embrace a stereotype to avoid humiliation such as failing a task and blaming it on a stereotype.

 Social influence and consensus

 Stereotypes are an indicator of ingroup consensus.
 When there are intragroup disagreements over stereotypes of the ingroup and/or outgroups, ingroup members take collective action to prevent other ingroup members from diverging from each other.

 John C. Turner proposed in 1987 that if ingroup members disagree on an outgroup stereotype, then one of three possible collective actions follow: First, ingroup members may negotiate with each other and conclude that they have different outgroup stereotypes because they are stereotyping different subgroups of an outgroup (e.g., Russian gymnasts versus Russian boxers).
 Second, ingroup members may negotiate with each other, but conclude that they are disagreeing because of categorical differences amongst themselves.
 Accordingly, in this context, it is better to categorise ingroup members under different categories (e.g., Democrats versus Republican) than under a shared category (e.g., American).
 Finally, ingroup members may influence each other to arrive at a common outgroup stereotype.